-- Persons attending a school-sponsored dance who are suspected of being under the influence or in possession of alcohol or controlled substances will be referred to the local police for criminal prosecution in addition to established school disciplinary policies. - 2.
+- 1. Persons attending a school-sponsored dance who are suspected of being under the influence or in possession of alcohol or controlled substances will be referred to the local police for criminal prosecution in addition to established school disciplinary policies. - 2.
 Chaperones have the right to search handbags, book bags, or other concealed packages for contraband without student/guest approval. - 3.
 Chaperones have the right to determine the deadline for arrivals to the dance and may refuse entry to any student or guest who is late to the event. - 4.
 Once a student/guest has entered a school dance, they will not be permitted to re-enter once they have left the event.
 At the end of the event, all students must leave school property or the venue immediately.
 Students who want to leave the dance more than 30 minutes before the end must call a parent for permission. - 5.
 Students absent the day of a dance will not be permitted to attend a dance that same day unless the absence is school related (i.e. school-sponsored field trip).
-Likewise, any students suspended in or out-of-school are not permitted to attend a dance that same day. - 6.
-Students who have received more than 3 disciplinary write-ups in a marking period will not be permitted to attend a dance.
+Likewise, any students suspended in or out-of-school are not permitted to attend a dance that same day.

-Any significant acts of misbehavior, such as fighting, abusive behavior, harassment, inappropriate dancing, etc., will be grounds for the administration to remove the student or their guest from a dance and may ban either the student or the guest from all future Antietam HS events for a period not to exceed one calendar year.
+Any significant acts of misbehavior, such as fighting, abusive behavior, harassment, inappropriate dancing, etc., will be grounds for the administration to remove the student or their guest from a dance and may be either the student or the guest from all future Antietam HS events for a period not to exceed one calendar year.